visit-dav/visit/docs/SphynxDocs/Subsetting/What_is_a_subset.rst

 ~~~~~~~~~~~~~~
 VisIt's concept of a *Domain* subset is fundamental to its
 parallel programming and execution model.
 A domain in VisIt represents a
-a *chunk* of mesh plus variables that is coherently **both** stored
+a *chunk* of mesh plus variables that is **both** stored (in files and in
-(in files and in memory) **and** processed as a single, self-contained unit.
+memory) **and** processed coherently as a single, self-contained unit.
 Large meshes in VisIt are typically decomposed into *Domain* subsets for
 parallel processing.
 In fact, except in rare cases, the maximum number of
 parallel tasks VisIt may use is determined by the number of *Domain* subsets
 created by the data producer.
-For this reason, VisIt's approach to processing
+VisIt's approach to processing a mesh in
-a mesh in parallel is often described as *piggy-backing* off the parallel
+parallel is often described as *piggy-backing* off of the parallel decomposition
-decomposition created by the data producer.
+created by the data producer.

 *Domain* subsets also represent the *unit of work* VisIt allocates in its load
 balancing algorithms.
 If VisIt is running on *M* processors and reading a